StudioKaa/amoclient/README.md

 Don't use this in combination with Amoclient.

 ## AmoAPI
 Apart from being the central login-server, _login.amo.rocks_ also exposes an api.
-Please note this api is currently undocumented.
+Please note this api is currently undocumented, but you may refer to _amologin_'s [routes/api.php](https://github.com/StudioKaa/amologin/blob/master/routes/api.php)-file.

 An example of calling the api through Amoclient;
 ```